lwindolf/liferea/resources/js/README.md

 - Stripping (with the goal of UX) is done with Readability.js
 - CSP is applied to limit 3rd party resource loading
 - Templating happens with Handlebars.js
-- Handlebar templates (`item.xml.in` and `node.xml.in`) are runtime
+- Handlebar templates (`item.xml.in` and `node.xml.in`) are C-runtime
-  preprocessed with XSLT to inject translations using `i18n-filter.xslt`
+  preprocessed with XSLT to inject gettext translations using `i18n-filter.xslt`
 - All ressources (handlebar templates as well as JS files) are compiled as gresources